danielfrg/s3contents/README.md

 c.NotebookApp.contents_manager_class = HybridContentsManager

 c.HybridContentsManager.manager_classes = {
-    # Associate the root directory with a PostgresContentsManager.
+    # Associate the root directory with an S3ContentsManager.
     # This manager will receive all requests that don"t fall under any of the
     # other managers.
     "": S3ContentsManager,